ryanirl/ml-basics/README.md

 ## MNIST Classification with KNN

-The MNIST dataset is a collection of handwritten digits than we can then use to train some classification model that can make predictions given new handwritten digits. this is a pretty intuitive example:
+The MNIST dataset is a collection of handwritten digits than we can then use to train some classification model that can make predictions given new handwritten digits.
+This is a pretty intuitive example:

 <br />